MFTECH-code/MFTECH-code/README.md

 ### Hello, my name is Matheus Feitosa Silva 👋

 - 🔭 Super Developer
-- 🌱 Studying OOP.
+- 🌱 Working with dotnet.
-- ⚡ Intern IT developer at BTG pactual.
+- ⚡ IT Analyst developer at BTG pactual.

 <div>
   <a href="https://github.com/MFTECH-code">